valorem-labs-inc/trade-interfaces/README.md

 authentication information.
 Auth sessions are backed by cryptographically signed cookies.
 These cookies are generated when they’re not found or are otherwise invalid.
 When a valid, known cookie is received in a request, the session is hydrated from this cookie.
-These cookies validated server-side.
+These cookies are validated server-side.
 This provides compatibility with both browser and non-browser clients "out of the box."